telerik/blazor-docs/components/appbar/overview.md

 ## AppBar Parameters

-The Blazor AppBar provides parameters to configure the component:
+The Blazor AppBar provides parameters to configure the component.
+Also check the [AppBar API Reference](/blazor-ui/api/Telerik.Blazor.Components.TelerikAppBar) for a full list of properties.

 @[template](/_contentTemplates/common/parameters-table-styles.md#table-layout)